Upholstery Care Cleaning Guide

 How Often is it Necessary?

 Upholstery care really needs to be part of your weekly house cleaning routine.
 This means that when you have the vacuum out to do the floors, take the opportunity to vacuum upholstery too, at least on a weekly basis.
 Vacuuming furniture removes surface dirt.
 Which in turn prevents that dirt from becoming embedded in the fibers.
-You can also use a soft brush to whisk dirt away instead of vacuuming, if that’s your preferred upholstery care method.
+You can also use a soft brush to whisk the dirt away instead of vacuuming if that’s your preferred upholstery care method.

 Any furniture with loose cushions deserves to have those cushions flipped and rotated periodically.
 This can dramatically extend the life of the furniture, because, wear and tear will be distributed evenly and cushions won’t develop indentations.
 A little fluffing will help keep those cushions looking good as well, and, should be part of your regular upholstery care.

 Try to keep your furniture out of direct sunlight to avoid fabric fading.
-Silks are particularly sensitive to sun.
+Silks are particularly sensitive to the sun.
 If upholstered furniture does receive direct sunlight, consider slipcovers as a part of your upholstery care tips strategy.
 Also, keep in mind that fabric can be easily damaged by airborne pollutants like smoke.
 Even fumes from cooking can be harmful.
 Proper ventilation can help significantly in providing good upholstery care since it’s not easy to avoid cooking fumes.

 Upholstery Care Prevention